Merge KuSakura International x France |

 Consumer Tax - VAT

 Imported goods from Japan are subject to charges that must be paid by you as client and consumer.
 We have no control over these charges and have no way to accurately predict the exact amount.
-We invite you to contact the customs office in your country for more information.
+However, based on our extensive experience, we do offer an estimation at checkout (which happens to be within 10% margin or error in 95% of the case)

 - VAT is normally due on the entire order, excluding services such as embroideries and engravings performed in Japan.